🌟 Finmagine Portfolio Manager — Now on the Chrome Web Store

 The amber zone is a warning buffer.
 It gives you time to review the setup before a breach, not after.
 If your risk rule is strict ("exit at -5%, no exceptions"), the amber zone is preparation time.
 If your rule allows discretion for high-conviction names, amber is where you make that call.

 The Chrome extension icon in your browser toolbar shows a red badge with the count of active stop-loss breaches across your entire portfolio.
 If 3 broker positions are below -5%, you see a 33 badge on the icon.
 This means you never have to open the extension to know if something needs attention.
-The badge is visible at all times, across all browser tabs.
+The badge is visible at all times, across all browser tabs — whether you are reading news, checking email, or watching a video.

 The Alerts tab consolidates all stop-loss information into one actionable view.
 It shows two categories of positions: active breaches (already below -5%) and approaching positions (currently between -4% and -5%).